What is Cellulitis?

 There are many cellulitis symptoms to be aware of.
 Common symptoms include:

-• Redness: The affected area may be red, swollen, and tender, and the skin may be warm to the touch.
+• Redness: The affected area may be red, swollen, and tender; the skin may be warm to the touch.

 • Blisters: The skin may form blisters, potentially filled with pus.

-• Swelling: The site may become swollen and spread quickly unless taken care of.
+• Swelling: If not treated, the site may become swollen and spread quickly.

 • Fatigue: You may feel fatigued and develop a low-grade fever.

-• Chills and Fever: You may feel cold and shivery and develop a fever if symptoms worsen.
+• Chills and Fever: You may feel cold and sick and develop a fever if symptoms worsen.

 • Abscess: An abscess may form, which is a pocket of pus that forms under the skin.